South Carolina Defective Products Lawyers

 Strict product liability claims require the establishment of one of three types of defects:

 1. Defective Design.
 A manufacturing plant may create the item perfectly according to the design specifications.
-However, it could still inflict injury due to the fact that it was manufactured based on a dangerous design.
-Example: a coffee cup is designed to be made of materials that will not insulate from high heat and causes burns by the act of simple handling the cup.
+However, it could still inflict injury because it was manufactured based on a dangerous design.
+For example, a coffee cup is designed to be made of materials that will not insulate from high heat and cause burns by the act of simply handling the cup.

 2. Manufacturing Defect.
-Sometimes there can be an error or mistake in the manufacturing process that alters the product from its original design in a way that causes injuries.
-Manufacturing defects can occur at any time, from the design stage to product distribution.
-Example: a coffee cup that is intended to be produced with a certain thickness is made too thin and causes burns because it no longer adequately protects the consumer from the hot liquid intended to be held inside.
+Sometimes, there can be an error or mistake in the manufacturing process that alters the product from its original design in a way that causes injuries.
+Manufacturing defects can occur anytime, from the design stage to product distribution.
+For example, a coffee cup that is intended to be produced with a certain thickness is made too thin and causes burns because it no longer adequately protects the consumer from the hot liquid intended to be held inside.

 3. Marketing Defect.
 This refers to lapses, mistakes or lack of proper warnings in the marketing of a product.
 A manufacturer must post instructions or safety warnings somewhere on the item if the product poses non-obvious risks to consumers.
 Example: a cup which is not designed or manufactured to stand up to or protect a consumer from heat must warn that it is not intended to be used with hot liquids.